colossus06/Kuberada-Blog/blogs/k8s/mlops/mlops.md

 ![](./assets/kubeflow.png)

-### Flask Web App
+**What does the Flask Web App do?**

+The Flask web app:

+* takes a JSON file from the user,
-The Flask web app communicates with the model, analyzes user-uploaded JSON files, and returns the churn prediction result.
+* communicates with the model,
+* analyzes file,
+* finally returns the churn prediction result, chur or no churn.

 ```python
 from flask import Flask, request, jsonify